-The Commission services are indeed engaged with Japan on Bilateral Aviation Safety Agreement

-Negotiations - the second round of negotiations was completed recently.
-The EU side is eager to sign the agreement
+The Commission services are indeed engaged with Japan on Bilateral Aviation Safety Agreement.
+The second round of negotiations was completed recently.

-WP-3 / 11/ EJ to EJ- Cooperation on Navigation Regulations for Helicopters
+WP-3 / 11/EJ to EJ- Cooperation on Navigation Regulations for Helicopters

 Establish an increased level and better cooperation between Europe and Japan on the development of low altitude IFR routes and satellite based navigation regulations for helicopters.